filecoin-station/rusty-lassie/README.md

 Notes:

-- You don't need to stop the daemon, it will be stopped when the last reference is dropped.
+- You don't need to stop the daemon, it will be stopped when it's dropped.

 - There can be only one daemon running per process, the library enforces this.